Starbucks raises 2019 profit outlook after earnings beat

 Excluding one-time items, such as the sale of its Tazo tea brand, Starbucks earned 60 cents per share.
 That beat Wall Street’s estimate of 56 cents, according to a survey of 13 analysts by Zacks Investment Research.

-Same-store sales rose 3% globally, meeting analysts’ forecasts.
-Revenue rose 4.5% to $6.31 billion, which was also in line with analysts’ forecasts.
+Sales at stores open at least a year rose 3% globally, meeting analysts’ forecasts.
+Revenue rose 4.5% to $6.31 billion, which was also in line with forecasts.

 The company said it now expects full-year earnings in the range of $2.75 to $2.79 per share, up from its previous guidance of $2.68 to $2.73.
 It reiterated that it expects same-store sales to grow 3% to 4% globally this year.

+Johnson said Starbucks continues to expand rapidly in China, where it’s building 600 stores per year with the goal of having 6,000 stores by 2022.
+He said the company is now offering delivery in under 20 minutes from 2,100 stores in 35 Chinese cities and aims to increase that to 3,000 stores across 50 cities by the end of 2019.

+Johnson didn’t give an update on plans to increase delivery from U.S. stores.
+Starbucks and its partner, UberEats, launched U.S. delivery earlier this year.
+It’s now offered from 1,600 stores in seven markets, he said.

-Starbucks’ shares rose 1.5% to $78.30 in after-hours trading following the earnings report.
+Starbucks’ shares were flat at $77.40 in after-hours trading following the earnings report.

-The company said store transactions were flat in the Americas, Asia and Europe.
-But customers spent more per order.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.